Merck Manual

 • Inserting an artificial pacemaker

-People with symptoms are usually given a permanent artificial pacemaker Artificial Pacemakers There are many causes of abnormal heart rhythms (arrhythmias).
-Some arrhythmias are harmless and do not need treatment.
-Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more Artificial Pacemakers to accelerate the heart rate.
-If they also sometimes have a fast heart rate, they may also need drugs to slow the heart rate (such as a beta-blocker or a calcium channel blocker—see table ).
+People with symptoms are usually given a permanent artificial pacemaker to accelerate the heart rate.
+If they also sometimes have a fast heart rate, they may also need medications to slow the heart rate (such as a beta-blocker or a calcium channel blocker—see table Some Medications Used to Treat Arrhythmias).

 More Information